 Even if you can’t go outside during a school closure, you can still learn about nature at home.
 If your kids are animal lovers, let them learn about one of their favorite animals.
 Watch YouTube videos or check out some ebooks from your local library.

-30. Learn about the human body
+30. Do homeschool activities about the human body

 A more timely activity to do during a school closure due to a health outbreak is to learn about the human body.
 When we had the flu back in December, we spent an afternoon reading about the different systems in the body.
 And with the outbreak this week, we watched videos about the immune system.